mayanksuman/mayanksuman.github.io/content/blog/passthrough_to_vm_on_linux_host.md

-Sometimes, a number of sub-devices can be attached to a device in that case, please ensure that all of sub-devices belong to same IOMMU group and all of them should be pass-throughed together.
+Sometimes, a number of sub-devices can be attached to a device in that case, please ensure that all of sub-devices belong to same IOMMU group and all of them should be passed through together.

 Sample output: